Nanne Grönvall: Composer – records and movies

 Nanne has written/co-written several gold- and platinum selling songs, recorded by her former groups, solo and/or by other artists and movie theme songs.

 The song "Highland" with her former group One More Time, entered the charts all around in Europe 1994 and also sold gold in South Africa.
 In 2010 Ritchie Blackmore and Candice Night's group Blackmore's Night recorded "Highland" and made a video with the song.
 Highland is written by Peter Grönvall and Nanne.

 In 1995, Peter Grönvall, Nanne and Maria Rådsten wrote the song "Det vackraste", performed by Cecilia Vennersten.
 It was the first Swedish Song Contest song ever to receive a Grammy for "song of the year" and it sold gold and platinum both in Sweden and Norway.
 One More Time also released the song in English with the title Living in a Dream (1997).
-The song was also translated and released in Holland with the Belgian singer Dana Winner 1999, then with the song title "I'll Sing A Song Today".
+The song was also translated and released in Dutch in 1999 by the Belgian singer Dana Winner, with the song "I'll Sing A Song Today".

 Together with Peter Grönvall, Nanne has written the movie theme songs "De Hjältemodiga" (1996) and "Vår Vitaste Ros" (1997), sung by Sanna Nielsen, both movies based on the Swedish author Astrid Lindgren's Kalle Blomqvist-books.

 She is one of the composers of the radio (and chart) hit song "I Do", performed by Arvingarna in Melodifestivalen February 2019.
 In May, the same year, it reached gold record and won the Guldklaven (Goldclef) Award for; "Song of the year".